Excel Table Formatting Problems (with Solutions)

 Overview Image

 Here, we have tried to discuss table formatting problems.
-Also, we give the solutions for that respective problems.
+Also, we give the solutions for those respective problems.
 To show you the examples, we have taken a dataset where we put some Product IDs with their Price.

 Dataset